rayar93/game-score-aggregator-cloud-run/README.md

 ## Secrets

+## Secrets

+Two kinds, needed by different parts:

+- API keys - Twitch client id/secret, which ARE your IGDB credentials (IGDB authenticates through Twitch; Steam needs no key).
+Needed ONLY to run the ingestion scripts (ingest/).
+The web app and local development don't need them.
+- Database credentials - the Cloud SQL host/user/password.
+Needed by whatever connects to the cloud database (the deployed web service, and ingestion when pointed at Cloud SQL).
+NOT needed for local dev, which runs against the dev DB built above.

-API keys (Twitch/IGDB) and the Cloud SQL connection string live in a local, git-ignored `.env` during development and in Cloud Run environment variables when deployed. `.env.example` lists which variables are needed, with no real values.
+Both live in a local, git-ignored .env during development and in Cloud Run environment variables when deployed. .env.example lists the variable names with no real values.
+Never put a real key or connection string in a committed file.